Last Updated on September 12, 2022

-Due to the frequency and nature of these recalls, I would caution against eating shop-bought hummus during pregnancy.
+Due to the frequency and nature of these recalls, I would caution against eating store-bought hummus during pregnancy.
 Another good reason is that hummus is essentially a garbanzo bean (chick-pea) pâté / spread.
 Pâté and spreads (even veggie ones) are foods that pregnant women should avoid (source: NHS).

 What Do National Food Authorities Say About Hummus in Pregnancy?

 One of the main sources of confusion about hummus lies in the fact that different countries give different advice to pregnant women.
 The National Health Service in the UK lists hummus as a “healthy snack” in pregnancy, but it doesn’t state whether this is home-made or store-bought.

 However, if you treat hummus as a spread or “refrigerated pâté” (albeit a veggie one), then most advice worldwide says to avoid eating it during pregnancy (for example, the FDA advice on spreads).

 Whenever there’s conflicting advice like this, I’d err on the side of caution and avoid eating hummus in pregnancy.
 There are, however, ways of lowering the risk significantly, and that’s by making it yourself at home.

 Is Home-Made Hummus Safe for Pregnant Women?

 If you can control the ingredients in hummus and the way it’s stored, you can significantly reduce the risk of contamination with bacteria.
 If you also make the tahini yourself, or buy a pasteurized version, even better.
 It sounds like a huge amount of work but it’s fairly simple – and many people swear that home-made tastes much better.